rsksmart/RSKIPs/IPs/RSKIPxxxx.md

 ## Rationale

+The following topics has been considered in this proposal.

+### More protections against DoS

 The high gas cost of these methods is to prevent users abusing of the powpeg resources to sign transaction.
 To prevent abuse even more Bridge could allow only fee bumps that add at least 30% more fees that the previous fees used.
 Therefore each attempt becomes more and more expensive.
 This can be done by storing the last fee used in *releasedTransactionIds*.

+### Sending txHash instead of tx

 Instead of passing the transaction as an argument, transactions that have been signed by the majority of powpeg members may be stored for 7 days in a new dictionary *signedTransactions* indexed by transaction hash.
 However, is seems that the complexity and storage cost of handling this additional collection is unnecessary and the used performing the fee bumping can re-send the transaction.

+### Mixing Dirty UTXOs

+The feeBumpWithInput() could be used to mix "dirty" UTXOs (for example, considered to come from illicit activity) into peg-out transactions.
+However, this feature cannot be reliably used to launder bitcoins, as the input added is fully paid to miners, and its value is supposed to be vey low.
+However, the Powpeg doesn't have (and since peg-ins are decentralized, it cannot have) any mean of avoiding the peg-ins with of illicit funds.
+Therefore feeBumpWithInput() cannot have a negative effect on the platform.

+### Input Selection Algorithm

+The input selection algorithm must do a reasonable effort to select inputs that allow 4X fee bumping.
+By reasonable we mean that the algorithm should still be linear, or the number of powpeg UTXOs, bounded.
+The algorithm should not add more inputs in order to satisfy this condition, as the cost in virtual bytes of a non-segwit input (~137 bytes) is higher than the cost of CPFP output (30 bytes).
+Adding more inputs only makes sense if they are all low valued, and they are using the peg-out transaction for input consolidation.

 ## Backwards Compatibility